 Electrical apprentice safety

-ESV’s electrical apprentice safety as a high priority.
-Apprentice electrical safety campaigns are launched in response to a frightening rise in incidents and fatalities of young electrical workers.
+Energy Safe Victoria regards electrical apprentice safety as a high priority.
+Apprentice electrical safety campaigns are launched in response to a rise in incidents and fatalities of young electrical workers.

-Since 2015, ESV’s installation safety team investigated five electrical worker fatalities, three were apprentices and four were under 25 years of age.
-In January 2018, a 29-year-old licensed electrical worker died whilst working near live parts.
+Since 2015, Energy Safe’s electrical installation safety team investigated eleven electrical worker fatalities, five were apprentices and six were under 25 years of age.

 Apprentice and supervisor safety videos

-ESV’s Electrical Installations Safety (EIS) team has developed a presentation on electrical safety for first year apprentices and another for supervisors of young electrical workers.
+Energy Safe’s Electrical Installations Safety (EIS) team has developed a presentation on electrical safety for first year apprentices and another for supervisors of young electrical workers.
 Both videos are available on our YouTube channel – Apprentices and Supervisors.

 Electrical safety for apprentices